daler/dotfiles/docs/vim.rst

     * - :kbd:`,tcd`
       - normal
-      - Change the working directory of the neoterm terminal to the working directory of the buffer where this command was called
+      - Change the working directory of the neoterm terminal to the working directory of the buffer where this command was called (mnemonic: terminal change directory)